benjaminrobinson/jonrobinson2.github.io/_posts/2016-11-07-I-Asked-A-Biased-Sample-Of-People-How-They-Think-The-Voting-Electorate-Will-Look-Like.md

 ##Subgroups

-Given the pretty large majority of respondents who think Latinx turnout will increase, I won't delve into those groups, but will put out 4 graphs illustrating interesting subgroups, looking at responses by self reported political professionalism, race, and gender.
+Given the pretty large majority of respondents who think Latinx turnout will increase, I won't delve into those groups, but will put out 4 graphs illustrating interesting subgroups, looking at responses by self reported political professionalism and gender.
+There are obviously many more groups so if you have a question about a group, ask and ye shall receive.

 #Political professionalism